joliver017/liri-node-app/README.md

 * OMDB

 ## How it Works
-There are three commands you can use:
+There are four commands you can use:
 - concert-this
+  - This will output all upcoming shows of the artist/band you search for.
 - movie-this
+  - This will output info such as year released and plot for the movie you search for.
 - spotify-this-song
+  - This will output info for the song you search for.
+- do-what-it-says
+  - This will execute the function (from the 3 above) and search you enter into the random.txt file.

 After entering each command, follow it with whatever you want to search for.
 Below are example screenshots. <br>
-(If nothing is entered for movie-this, it will default to searching for Mr. Nobody) <br>
+- (If nothing is entered for movie-this, it will default to searching for Mr. Nobody) <br>
-(If nothing is entered for spotify-this-song, it will default to searching for The Sign by Ace of Base)
+- (If nothing is entered for spotify-this-song, it will default to searching for The Sign by Ace of Base)

 > ![concert-this](screenshots/concert-this.PNG)